-Anja Aronowsky Cronberg is the founder and editor-in-chief of the annual journal Vestoj, the Paris-based sartorial publication reinventing fashion editorials with an academic slant.
+Anja Aronowsky Cronberg is the founder and editor-in-chief of Vestoj, an Paris-based annual sartorial publication reinventing fashion editorials with an academic slant.
 Additionally, the editor is a senior research fellow in fashion theory and practice at the London College of Fashion .

 Cronberg left Acne Paper to begin Vestoj in 2009.
 Produced under the patronage of the London College of Fashion since 2014, Vestoj paints a holistic, considered portrait of the fashion industry as interpreted through a variety of specialist lens, showcasing visual spreads alongside the expertise of academics.

 Vestoj is published as a platform for critical thinking on fashion and today includes the journal, an online platform, and regular live performances, all intended to question and reflect on why we wear what we wear.